 St. James’s Place (www.sjp.co.uk) is a wealth management company and constituent of the FTSE 100 index.
 The management produced updated long-term guidance this year, which included an increased focus on controlling cost growth that should lead to positive operational gearing.
-This was received well by the market, as the significant increase in costs and expenses over the last few years had been a particular criticism of the company.
+David says this was received well by the market, as the significant increase in costs and expenses over the last few years had been a particular criticism of the company.
 SJP has also delivered strong inflows so far this year.

 Big Yellow Group